Doglądanie uprawy

 Planning for future cultivations.

 Controlled agriculture combines sustainable resource utilization with production maximization.
 It minimizes human factors to a minimum.
 With modern solutions, it enables the delivery of healthy food in a faster time frame.
+Vertical farms can, therefore, be helpful in building a sustainable food production system.

 Source: Hydropolis